tmtabor/tmtabor/content/pages/cv.md

 *Writing, Design, Crowdfunding, Layout and Team Coordination, February 2014*
     * A tabletop roleplaying game set in a fantasy world based on mythological India.
-It's a game of high action and cosmically-chosen heroes with fantastic abilities, working to thwart the coming of the final age of the world.
+It's a game of high action and cosmically-chosen heroes with fantastic abilities, working to thwart the coming of the final age.

 * **Ganjifa: Traditional Indian Playing Cards**<br/>
 *Crowdfunding and Team Coordination, May 2013*
     * Crowdfunded the first general printing of Ganjifa cards in the United States since the 1950s.
-Ganjifa cards are tradition round playing cards from India and Persia.
+Ganjifa cards are traditional round playing cards from India and Persia.

 * **Saga Machine: A Roleplaying Game of Actions and Consequences**<br/>
 *Writing, Design and Layout, December 2008*
     * A tabletop roleplaying game designed to run any number of genres or settings.
 It is meant to be quick and easy, while supporting a variety of styles of play.
-This system was later revised, improved and use in both *Against the Dark Yogi* and *Shadows Over Sol*.
+This system was later revised, improved and used in both *Against the Dark Yogi* and *Shadows Over Sol*.

 * **Dark Ages: Trystell**<br/>
 *Writing, Design and System Administration, July 2002*
-    * A browser-based strategy game, where players take on the role of empires in a fantasy world.
+    * A browser-based strategy game, where players would take on the role of empires in a fantasy world.
 The game was competitive and would pit players against each other for domination over the continent.
-At its height it has over 1000 active players.
+At its height it had over 1000 active players.

 ### Software